tskit-dev/msprime/docs/tutorial.rst

     def migration_example(num_replicates=10**4):
         # M is the overall symmetric migration rate, and d is the number
-        # of demes.
+        # of subpopulations.
         M = 0.2
         d = 3
         m = M / (2 * (d - 1))
         # Allocate the initial sample.
 Because we are interested in the
-        # between-deme coalescence times, we choose one sample each
+        # between-subpopulation coalescence times, we choose one sample each
-        # from the first two demes.
+        # from the first two subpopulations.
         population_configurations = [
             msprime.PopulationConfiguration(sample_size=1),
             msprime.PopulationConfiguration(sample_size=1),
             msprime.PopulationConfiguration(sample_size=0)]
         # Now we set up the migration matrix.
 Since this is a symmetric
         # island model, we have the same rate of migration between all
-        # pairs of demes.
+        # pairs of subpopulations.
 Diagonal elements must be zero.
         migration_matrix = [
             [0, m, m],
             [m, 0, m],